BinaryLeo/js_cpf_validation/README.md

   11 - (237 % 11) = 5 is the tenth digit of the CPF / 5 é o décimo dígito do CPF

-  Now we add the new digit to the process.
+  Now we add the new digit to the process.<br/>
   Adicionamos o novo dígito ao processo